Case Studies

 • A communication program was created within a week – including an intranet full of information about the merger, help line, support team, HR strategy for the change, explaining the timeline involved within the merger and what people can expect – this was updated on a weekly basis

-• Luminous worked with the global executive team to ensure that decisions involving redundancies were made rapidly so as to avoid any further stress or strain on employees, impacting morale or productivity
+• Adele worked with the global executive team to ensure that decisions involving redundancies were made rapidly so as to avoid any further stress or strain on employees, impacting morale or productivity

-• Luminous worked across all departments to coordinate the change in roles and responsibilities so that this could be communicated rapidly to Risk Co.
+• Work was completed across all departments to coordinate the change in roles and responsibilities so that this could be communicated rapidly to Risk Co.

-• Luminous got all offices within Software Co. to make a video introducing members of their teams and welcoming Risk Co. to the ‘family’
+• All offices within Software Co. to make a video introducing members of their teams and welcoming Risk Co. to the ‘family’

-• Luminous and a team of staff went to visit the Risk Co. offices within Zurich, Geneva as well as Cluj in Romania and we conducted ‘welcome to the family’ sessions with all staff there.
+• A team of staff went to visit the Risk Co. offices within Zurich, Geneva as well as Cluj in Romania and we conducted ‘welcome to the family’ sessions with all staff there.
 We played them the video and people reported afterwards they felt so excited about this merger and really felt like they were part of a global family now

-• Luminous then worked with Risk Co. to make a video introducing Software Co. to the Risk Co. culture and way of working – people LOVED the video and really enjoyed getting to know the different people involved
+• Work was done with Risk Co. to make a video introducing Software Co. to the Risk Co. culture and way of working – people loved the video and really enjoyed getting to know the different people involved

-• Luminous set up a global training program for Risk Co. to learn everything they can about regulatory products and services as well as for Software Co. to learn everything they can about risk products and services – this project ran over 3 months with 2 teleseminar sessions per week so people could attend worldwide across all different time zones
+• A global training program was set up for Risk Co. to learn everything they can about regulatory products and services as well as for Software Co. to learn everything they can about risk products and services – this project ran over 3 months with 2 teleseminar sessions per week so people could attend worldwide across all different time zones

 • The whole project was an enormous success, with the merger being extremely successful and peaceful

-• Luminous coordinated a great deal of the integration between the two companies to allow for a seamless transition transcending culture and differences
+• Adele coordinated a great deal of the integration between the two companies to allow for a seamless transition transcending culture and differences

 “Adele has shown an incredible passion and drive during the transition after the acquisition of Risk Co. by Software Co.
 Her energy rubbed off to the involved and impacted collaborators, moved critical matters forward and contributed to the success of the deal.
 She delivered quality results at an unbelievable short notice.”